dragonboy1994/paxos/README.md

 - Update the commands sent by clients
 - Change the broadcast channel from client to the replicas - messages will be Request
 - Update the replica context
-- Change the broadcast channel from leader to the replicas - message
+- Change the broadcast channel from leader to the replicas - messages will be P1a, P2a
+- Propose added in replica, scout to acceptor broadcast channel added
+- Work on acceptor’s message processing -> added processing of both P1a and P2a, added new communication channels
+- Add scouts and add dynamic broadcast channels from leader to their respective scouts
+- Add commanders and add dynamic broadcast channels from leader to their respective commanders
+- Add acceptors and communication channels from scouts/commanders to acceptors